enriquesanchzz2/two-panel-slate/README.md

-# Wizeline Two-panel Slate Template
+#Two-panel Slate Template

-Welcome to the Wizeline Two-panel Slate Template.
+Welcome to the Two-panel Slate Template.
 A template based on the [Official Dracula Slate Template](https://github.com/dracula/slate).
 Use this template to create a static site for documentation such as:

 * User Guides